aehrc/pathling/site/docs/libraries/kafka.md

 the [Structured Streaming + Kafka Integration Guide](https://spark.apache.org/docs/3.3.1/structured-streaming-kafka-integration.html#content).

-Here is an example of streaming a source of FHIR data, encoding it and then performing some a terminology operation upon it:
+Here is an example of streaming a source of FHIR data, encoding it and then performing a terminology operation upon it:

 ```python
 from pathling import PathlingContext